 Alterna Bank may from time to time sell a portion of its securitized residential and commercial mortgage loan portfolio to diversify its funding sources and enhance its liquidity position.
-These transactions are accounted for in accordance with IAS 39 before January 1, 2018 and IFRS 9 as of January 1, 2018 and as such the related loans are derecognized from the balance sheets if the transaction meets the derecognition criteria through the transfer of certain risk and rewards to external parties.
+The related loans are derecognized from the balance sheets if the transaction meets the derecognition criteria through the transfer of certain risk and rewards to external parties.
 Gains or losses on these transactions are reported in other income on the statements of income.
 On certain transactions Alterna Bank retains substantially all the risks and rewards of the transferred loans.
 As a result, these loans remain on the balance sheets and the proceeds received are recognized as a liability in the balance sheets.